1346: Western Europe

 The French king, Philippe VI, destroyed several bridges to prevent Edward's advance, but the English took the town of Poissy in August and repaired its bridge in order to advance.
 The French king mounted a defence near the forest at Crécy, which ended in another English victory.
 Edward then proceeded to Calais, laying siege to the city from September 4.
 Meanwhile, Jean de France, King Philippe's son, besieged the city of Aigullon, but with no success.
 Philippe also urged the Scots to continue the fight against England to the north.
 The Scots, believing that the English were preoccupied with Calais, marched into England toward Durham in October, but were met and defeated by an English force of knights and clergymen at the Battle of Neville's Cross, and King David of Scotland was captured.
 The Irish also mounted a brief resistance, but were similarly defeated.
 Before the end of the year, Edward also captured Poitiers and the towns surrounding Tonnay-Charente.

-For his role in the Battle of Crécy, Edward, the Black Prince, Philippe VI honoured the bravery of John I, Count of Luxemburg and King of Bohemia (also known as John the Blind) by adopting his arms and motto: "Ich Dien" or "I Serve".
+For his role in the Battle of Crécy, opposite Edward the Black Prince, Philippe VI honoured the bravery of John I, Count of Luxemburg and King of Bohemia (also known as John the Blind) by adopting his arms and motto: "Ich Dien" or "I Serve".
 John's decades of fighting had already made his name widely known throughout Europe, and his heroic death at Crécy became the subject of legend, recorded by writers such as Froissart.